 For some, the mere act of putting words on paper is enough to crank-start their creative engines, while for others this mindless scribbling or typing puts them in an almost Zen-like state, allowing strange and creative ideas to form out of the static.
 I myself trend towards the former, but I know plenty of peer-writers out there who’ve experienced this strange hypnotic state.

 Make timed writing work for you.
 There are tons of awesome timed writing techniques, exercises, and prompts out there, and each has its own unique way of shaking ideas loose.
-These are our top 5 favorite flavors of timed writing—give them a try, and get those typing fingers flying!
+These are our top 5 types of timed writing practice—give them a try, and get those typing fingers flying!

 1. Word Sprints